zuozhenggh/learning-library/data-management-library/database/options/inmemory-selfservice.md

     tail -f /home/opc/setupinmem.out
     ````

-3. Once the script is finished,
+3. Once the script is finished, congratulations!
-Congratulations!
 Now you have the environment to run the In-Memory lab.
 You may proceed to the [In-Memory Lab](https://oracle.github.io/learning-library/data-management-library/database/options/in-memory.html).

 [Back to Top](#table-of-contents)